tsoding/faq/README.md

 # Q: How old are you?
 I was born a year before the Soviet Union dissolution.

+# Q: What tea are you drinking?
+Probably Earl Grey

 # Q: How long have you been programming?
 According to my best knowledge, since 2006.